Find the right one for you

 It's a fit-and-forget contraceptive, which means you do not have to remember to use it regularly like condoms or the pill.

 There are two types of IUDs: the copper coils and hormone IUDs (Mirena and Jaydess).

-It's easy to stay protected from pregnancy with a hormonal implant.
+It's easy to stay protected from pregnancy with a contraceptive implant.
 You won't have to remember to take any medicines or do anything once it's fitted.

-It's a small rod that's around 4cm in length with a diameter of 2mm and is fitted in the skin of your arm.
+It's a small rod that's around 4cm in length with a diameter of 2mm and is fitted under the skin of your arm.
 The ones available in Malta last for 3 years.

 This contraceptive is ideal for women who cannot take or tolerate oestrogen since it uses a different hormone to stop ovulation.

 Unlike other contraceptives that have to be used or inserted before having sex, emergency contraceptives are used or inserted after sex to prevent pregnancy.
 They can be used after unprotected sex or if the regular method of contraception has failed, for example a condom burst.
 There are two types of emergency contraception - morning after pills and the copper IUD.
 The copper IUD is more effective as an emergency contraceptive than morning after pills, but unfortunately is not used for this purpose in Malta due to restrictive laws on abortion.

 The morning after pill reduces your chance of getting pregnant after sex by 75%.
 This means it successfully prevents three out of four pregnancies.

 There are two types of morning after pill available in Malta: EllaOne and Levonorgestrel-based pills.
 EllaOne is probably more effective than the other pills in obese women and if used around the time of ovulation.

 The Levonorgestrel-based pills cost around 15 Euro and EllaOne costs around 35 Euro.
 You do not need a doctors' prescription to buy them.